JMD raised something rather interesting in his post “One School System – It’s now or never”

 When my son was about to embark his journey into primary school early this year, one of the tougher decision that faced me and my wife was whether we should enrol him into national school or a nearby more prominent Chinese school.

 I say “tough” because the dilemma was presented to us by our family members, close relatives and family friends.
 Between me and wife, the decision was all too simple and easy – we already opted for national school for our kids many, many years before.
 After all, we too went through national school when we were young and I guess we did alright when we left school.
 Further, there is no other better place to learn up the national language and interaction with fellow Malaysians than in national schools.

 It looked like a problem to us and my wife even insisted on sending our son for tuition on Bahasa so that he can pick up fast and not left out on the education and interactions with fellow students and teachers.
 But I decided that sending our son to tuition would be a waste of time (and money) as we were sure that although he may struggle for a few months, he will pick up the language on his own.
-Now, he can speak and write Bahasa fairly good and get well with rest of his fellow classmates.
+Now, he can speak and write Bahasa fairly good and get well with the rest of his fellow classmates.
 So there is really no issue with language at national schools.

 So, what is stopping us from going to the same school, learning to interact with each other and strive for the betterment of our beloved nation?
 Why the different schools and the sorry excuse that Bahasa Malaysia, being our national language is not important for advancement in career and further studies?
-Doesn’t speaking in one language means we will be more united?
+Doesn’t speak in one language means we will be more united?

 What are the concerns?

-1. Quality of teaching and teachers.
+1. Quality of teaching and teachers

 They even have programs for students for the weekends and the amount of homework given may even frighten the bolder ones.
 When it comes to education policies in our national schools, we seem to have gone backwards with not teaching Mathematics and Science in English.